Blog

 Is Epic worth the cost compared to other EHR systems?

-Can Epic implementation costs be reduced through phased approach?
+Can Epic implementation costs be reduced through a phased approach?

 How can Taction Software reduce Epic integration costs?